takuyagt/data-prep-kit/transforms/universal/web2parquet/README.md

 import nest_asyncio
 nest_asyncio.apply()

-In order to invoke the transform users need to import the transform class and call the transform() function:
+In order to invoke the transform, users need to import the transform class and call the transform() function:

 example:
 ```